 - Don R. Dickson Lithic Comparative Collection

-The School of Art features state-of-the-art labs and studio spaces in an historic building at the center of campus.
+The School of Art, Design and Art History features state-of-the-art labs and studio spaces in an historic building at the center of campus.
 Students routinely use our three digital labs to design, animate and realize their ideas, as well as a large-format printer that is available for special projects.
 Drawing, painting and printmaking studios allow students to explore media specific and multi-media projects.
 With the largest kiln in the state of Oklahoma, studios in ceramics and sculpture, and a partnership with Fab Lab Tulsa, students in the School of Art can create anything they can imagine.
 Learn more.

 Students are encouraged to pursue research in collaboration with faculty to develop their skills and gain experience.
 In our state of the art laboratories and interdisciplinary institutes, psychology faculty conduct research in a wide variety of areas such as personality influences on workplace accomplishment, personality assessment, treatment and prevention of trauma and its effects, reducing the effects of occupational stress and exploring factors that can influence one’s perception of pain.
 From undergraduates to doctoral students, there is place for you to not only research but also publish your findings.
 Explore your many research opportunities.
 Learn more.